 Few organizations rely solely on formal scheduled evaluations anymore.
 Many now provide ongoing, forward-looking feedback and leverage peer feedback — performance-management tactics that have been shown to improve employee performance.
 Amid this shift, ratings can seem like time-consuming administrative busywork disconnected from day-to-day work.

-HR teams that favor an end to ratings see four potential benefits.
+HR teams that favor an end to ratings remain in the minority, but they hope to see four potential benefits.

 - Improved manager conversations.
 Managers can spend more time discussing past and future performance, and less time defending ratings.